idiap/gridtk/README.md

 Output file: logs/gridtk-no-script.136142.out
 ```
-This is a fast, convenient, and **recomended** way to submit a job without having to create a
+This is a fast, convenient, and **recommended** way to submit a job without having to create a
-script and since everthing is tracked by GridTK, you still benefit from the same
+script and since everything is tracked by GridTK, you still benefit from the same
-reproducibility gurantees.
+reproducibility guarantees.

 ### Job Dependencies